 M.S.
 Program Requirements in Transportation Engineering

 The following are the requirements for completing the M.S. program in transportation engineering and planning at the University of Maryland, College Park:

-- Enrollment in two required courses or demonstration of knowledge of the content of those courses.
+- Enrollment in four required courses ((ENCE 670, ENCE 672, ENCE 673 and ENCE 677) or demonstration of knowledge of the content of those courses.

-- Enrollment in 4 to 6 Transportation Graduate Program courses with completion of a thesis or 6 to 8 Transportation Graduate Program courses with completion of a scholarly paper.
+- Enrollment in 2 to 4 additional Transportation Graduate Program courses with completion of a thesis or 4 to 6 Transportation Graduate Program courses with completion of a scholarly paper.